James-Wukong/sqlalchemy/README.md

 This is my first project written with python from scratch, involving sqlalchemy.
 On top of that, time is also quite limited for me, so the code and structure of project still need be improved.

+/data/ folder contains the ERD for the databases, and other screenshot shows the original dataset consists of duplicated product_name that we need to clean.

 ## sqlalchemy documentation

 [sqlalchemy documentation official 2.0](https://docs.sqlalchemy.org/en/20/index.html), which is pretty well documented.
 However, because the sqlalchemy team has put so much into this project, and it takes time to learn these things.